 As an Intergroup Representative, a position elected by home group members, you are the voice of your AA Group Conscience at monthly meetings of the Heart of Virginia District Intergroup, the umbrella organization facilitating communication and coordination among district home groups.

-Intergroup meetings are held at 7:00 PM on the first Thursday of the month via Zoom
+Intergroup meetings are held at 7:00 PM on the first Thursday of the month via Zoom ( Meeting Link).
+Typically, meetings adjourn by 8:15 but may run longer.

 In addition to attending meetings, representatives